marmelo/tech-companies-in-portugal/CONTRIBUTING.md

 Some additional things to keep in mind:
 * The company must allow working in/from Portugal;
-* New categories should not be created unless you strongly believe they are required;
 * Both links are valid;
 * Both links use HTTPS, if available;
 * The description starts with uppercase, ends with a `.` period and fits in a single line (to improve readability);